-Powerchair hockey or Power hockey is a fast-paced game of hockey (also called electric wheelchair hockey), which is played while using an electric-powered wheelchair.
+Powerchair hockey or Power hockey is a fast-paced game of hockey (also called electric wheelchair hockey), that is played while using an electric-powered wheelchair.
 Disabled people are able to maneuver around the court and control the stick using an electric wheelchair, and enjoy undertaking competitive sport.

 This sport came into existence by an accident in 1970, when some schools started giving sports lessons to pupils with disabilities.
 The children who started to play this game were severely handicapped.
 This sport was proven to be great for them as it does not require any muscle power.